shuibing9420/shuibing9420.github.io/_pages/about.md

 Technology](http://www.en.cs.zju.edu.cn/) at [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/) in China, where I lead the Intelligent Storage and Computing Systems (ISCS) Laboratory.
-My current research focuses on **memory and storage systems, intelligent computing, high-performance computing, in-memory computing**.
+My current research focuses on **AI storage systems, persistent memory, processing-in-memory, intelligent computing, high-performance computing**.

 I have been awarded over ten grants from the National Science Foundation of China, the National Key Research and Development Program, the Major Projects of